 - Work independently under minimal supervision

-To apply: please send a cover letter that address the above criteria and the project of interest, resume, and contact information for 3 references to Kristina Smucker (unless otherwise stated in the job description) via email (preferred): firstname.lastname@example.org or via Avian Science Center, Division of Biological Sciences HS 104, University of Montana, Missoula, MT 59812.
+To apply: please send a cover letter that address the above criteria and the project of interest, resume, and contact information for 3 references to Kristina Smucker (unless otherwise stated in the job description) via email (preferred): Christian.Meny@umontana.edu or via Avian Science Center, FOR 311, College of Forestry and Conservation, University of Montana, Missoula, MT 59812.

-BIRD TECHNICIANS (8) needed for bird surveys in Montana from mid-May to mid-July 2013, with potential for some positions to begin early or end late.
+BIRD TECHNICIANS (6) needed for bird surveys in Montana from mid-May to mid-July 2014, with potential for some positions to begin early or end late.
 The Avian Science Center is seeking experienced point counters to conduct surveys for Montana portions of a regional long-term bird monitoring project (IMBCR).
-Technicians will be assigned to one of eight geographic areas.
+Technicians will be assigned to one of six geographic areas.
 Field locations cover a range of elevations and habitats including conifer forest, sagebrush steppe, grasslands, and riparian habitats.
-Technicians will be expected to attend a week-long training workshop that begins May 13.
+Technicians will be expected to attend a week-long training workshop that begins either May 12 or May 19.
 Upon successful completion of training, technicians will work independently conducting bird surveys.
 The standard work schedule will be ten days on/four days off.
 Technicians must be able to identify all regional birds by sight and sound upon completion of training, hike off-trail in steep and difficult terrain, and communicate with private landowners.
 Primitive camping, often without phone service or facilities, will be required for all positions as well as occasional overnight backcountry travel.
 Some positions include working in grizzly bear country.
 Applicants should be enthusiastic, physically fit, and can expect long hours, multiple days of solitude, and spectacular country.
 Preference will be given to those with the ability to identify western birds by sight and sound.
 Technicians are expected to use their own vehicle for travel throughout the season.
 Binoculars, camping/backpacking gear, and a strong work ethic are required.
 Compensation: Monthly salary of $1,800-$2,500 DOE plus mileage (~ $0.50/mile) for project related driving, and $400 a month in camping/lodging reimbursement.
-To Apply: please send a cover letter with ONLY relevant experience; be sure to address the above criteria; send cover letter, resume, and contact information for 3 references ALL in 1 document to Kristina Smucker (email: Kristina.smucker AT mso.umt.edu).
+To Apply: please send cover letter, resume, and contact information for 3 references ALL in 1 document to Christian Meny (email: Christian.email@example.com).
 Positions open until filled.
 Initial application review begins immediately.